 Choose a cause you’re passionate about and do some research to see what you can do to help.
 Whether it’s a local animal shelter, a food bank or a senior center, you’ll make a difference with your generosity.
-This year, you can even try exploring virtual volunteer opportunities that can be done anywhere.
+You can even try exploring virtual volunteer opportunities that can be done anywhere.

 Spend Time with Loved Ones

-If you don’t get to see your family that much throughout the year, the holidays are a great opportunity to catch up and spend some quality time in each other’s company.
+If you don’t get to see your family much throughout the year, the holidays are a great opportunity to catch up and spend some quality time in each other’s company.
 And family time doesn’t have to be limited to the big days themselves.

 Make Cards for Deployed Military Service Members

 Not everyone can be home during the holidays.
 To honor our active-duty military members and their families, get your craft supplies out and make some greeting cards to show your appreciation for their hard work and dedication.

 Clean Out Your Closet